History of Our Restrictive Covenants:

-B. The construction of one dock or landing per property owner on the shore line of the lake shall be permitted only in accordance with the following constraints and guidelines.
-(1) Prior to the construction of any new dock, property owner must obtain all necessary permits as required by Henderson County or the State of N.C.
-(2) the size (surface square footage of dock space over the water) shall be no greater than twenty five square feet, (3) a maximum of four supporting posts will be allowed in the lake bed, (4) no roofs, walls or overhead structures will be allowed as part of the dock, (5) the color of the dock must be natural wood-like color, (6) the dock owner at his/her expense must remove the dock immediately upon notification by the CCPOA Board that the lake is being dredged and/or repaired if the dock will interfere in any way with the lake repairs, and (7) prior to the construction or replacement of a dock, the property owner must submit a plan/design to the CCPOA Board for approval.
-The CCPOA Board my not withhold approval for the construction or approval of a dock if the proposed design of the dock meets the constraints and guidelines specified above.
-All docks that exist on the lake as of February 15, 2009 can remain as they are, however the will be subject to constraints (6) and (7) as described above.
+B. The construction of one dock or landing per property owner on the shoreline of the lake shall be permitted only in accordance with the following constraints and guidelines.
+(1) Prior to the construction of any new dock, the property owner must obtain all necessary permits as required by Henderson County or the State of N.C.
+(2) the size (surface square footage of dock space over the water) shall be no greater than twenty-five square feet, (3) a maximum of four supporting posts will be allowed in the lake bed, (4) no roofs, walls or overhead structures will be allowed as part of the dock, (5) the color of the dock must be natural wood-like color, (6) the dock owner at his/her expense must remove the dock immediately upon notification by the CCPOA Board that the lake is being dredged and/or repaired if the dock will interfere in any way with the lake repairs, and (7) prior to the construction or replacement of a dock, the property owner must submit a plan/design to the CCPOA Board for approval.
+The CCPOA Board may not withhold approval for the construction or approval of a dock if the proposed design of the dock meets the constraints and guidelines specified above.
+All docks that exist on the lake as of February 15, 2009, can remain as they are, however they will be subject to constraints (6) and (7) as described above.
 The CCPOA is empowered to take any steps it deems necessary to remove, at the property owner’s expense, any dock that is constructed or replaced after February 15, 2009, that fails to comply with the constraints and guidelines specified above.
 With the exception of swings and other recreational equipment for children in the park, and a possible future privately funded community dock or gazebo on the lake, no other structures shall be constructed in the park or on the lake.

 C. Nothing shall be done around the margins of the lake which shall cause or permit erosion or a weakening of the dam or other margins of the lake.